DomiDre/kigaprio/README.md

 ## 📋 Overview

-KigaPrio is a secure web application designed for a single childcare facility to manage daily priorities with server-side encryption.
+PrioTag is a secure web application designed for a single childcare facility to manage daily priorities with server-side encryption.
 It enables parents to submit childcare preferences while ensuring complete data privacy through user-controlled encryption and GDPR-compliant architecture.

 ### Key Capabilities
 - 🔐 **Server-side encryption** with user-controlled security levels